osg-htc/user-documentation/documentation/htc_workloads/using_software/containers-docker.md

 We recommend the first option, as it is more reproducible, but the second option can be useful for troubleshooting or especially tricky installs.

-### Editing the `Dockerfile`
+#### Dockerfile

 Create a folder on your computer and inside it, create a blank text file called `Dockerfile`.

 The first line of this file should include the keyword `FROM` and then the name of a Docker image (from Docker Hub) you want to use as your starting point.
-If using the OSG's Ubuntu Xenial image that would look like this:
+If using the OSG's Ubuntu 20.04 image that would look like this:

-	FROM opensciencegrid/osgvo-ubuntu-xenial
+	FROM opensciencegrid/osgvo-ubuntu-20.04:latest

 Then, for each command you want to run to add libraries or software, use the keyword `RUN` and then the command.
 Sometimes it makes sense to string commands together using the `&&` operator and line breaks `\`, like so:

-	RUN apt-get update && \
+	RUN apt-get update -y && \
-	    apt-get install -yy build-essentials
+	    apt-get install -y build-essentials

 or